techkisser/techkisser/README.md

 i like kevin spencer, dan vs, fionna and cake, adventure time, electric dreams, reanimator, smiling friends, die of death, eddsworld, aqua teen hunger force, roblox admins and deltarune / undertale. talking about game theories and cartoons is fun for me

-sign my ata and feel free to ask for my discord if you want to be oomfs. c+h and boops encouraged. no dni i block
+sign my ata color my tree and feel free to ask for my discord if you want to be oomfs. c+h and boops encouraged. no dni i block